 Those three periods are not airtight: situations, characters and chosen objects can move from one chapter to another thanks to their timelessness.

 I realized very quickly that this series would be a long term issue.
-I would need to wait for my son to grow up to show the influence of time over things and people.
+I would need to wait for my two sons to grow up to show the influence of time over things and people.